The Louvre (song)

 "The Louvre" is a song recorded by New Zealand singer-songwriter Lorde for her second album, Melodrama (2017).
 She co-wrote and co-produced the track with Jack Antonoff, with additional production from Flume and Malay.
 "The Louvre" is an electropop song that has influences of other genres such as indie rock and ambient music.
 Its name derives from the Louvre, an art museum in Paris, France.
 The lyrics talk about Lorde's honest, lightly-manic analysis of a newly-sparked romance comparing it to a painting hung behind the quintessential works of the Louvre.

 Reviewers praised the song's lyrics and production, and it landed on several year-end lists.
 Its guitar riff was compared to Bruce Springsteen's song "Born to Run" (1975), and the sound to Taylor Swift's album 1989 (2014).
 The track centers around themes of obsession and infatuation as it continues the narrative established in the previous song, "Homemade Dynamite".
 Lorde performed "The Louvre", with five other songs, as part of a re-imagined Vevo series at the Electric Lady Studios where she recorded most of her album, and at the 2017 Glastonbury Festival.
-It was part of the set list of her Melodrama World Tour (2017–18).
+It was part of the set list of her Melodrama (2017–18), Solar Power (2022-23) and Ultrasound (2025-26) concert tours.